taurushq-io/TERC-20/README.md

 - A mint function only accessible with the MINTER role

-- A mint batch function only accessible with the MINTER role
+- Two mint batch functions only accessible with the MINTER role

 **Burn**

 - A burn function only accessible with the BURNER role
-- A burn in batch function only accessible with the BURNER role
+- Two burn in batch functions only accessible with the BURNER role

 **ERC20**